 3. Offline Fundraising

-This offline fundraising method is still widely used by non-profit organisations because it is generally inexpensive, effective and easy to find sponsors.
+This offline fundraising method is still widely used by non-profit organizations because it is generally inexpensive, effective, and easy to find sponsors.
 It’s beneficial for smaller non-profits or non-profits that work locally.
-In addition, older donors prefer direct mail (letters).
+In addition, older donors prefer direct mail (fundraising letters).
 If your non-profit has a pool of older donors, direct mail is very effective.

-Although door-to-door fundraising has declined over the years due to its labour-intensive nature, many organisations still use them when it comes to getting sponsorship for non-profit organisations.
+Although door-to-door fundraising has declined over the years due to its labor-intensive nature, many organizations still use it when it comes to getting sponsorship for non-profit organizations.

 Phone requests are donation requests made over the phone and can range from an employee making a few “thank you” calls to major telemarketing campaigns.
 As with door-to-door fundraising, this technique has declined over the years as online fundraising grows, but it can still be effective for some non-profits to find sponsors.

-Non-profit organisations can apply for grants from the government and private and public foundations at the municipal, and state levels.
+Non-profit organizations can apply for grants from the government and private and public foundations at the municipal and state levels.
 In general, you do not have to pay back money that has been awarded to you through a grant.
-Globally, In almost every country, your organisation must have charitable/non-profit status to receive a grant.
+Globally, In almost every country, your organization must have charitable/non-profit status to receive a grant.

 In addition, subsidies are often linked to specific conditions.
 These conditions apply to matters such as how exactly you can use the money.
 They also have specific reporting requirements, which you should consider before applying.
 The conditions can also be related to certain outputs or outcomes or the achievement of agreed milestones.
 Grants can be very attractive to non-profits, but you should think carefully before applying for them.
 Here are a few things to consider before deciding to use grants as part of your fundraising/funding model.